TimRabus/SQL_Layoff_Data_Analysis/README.md

 ## Project Overview
-This project is structured into three distinct parts, each focusing on a critical aspect of data analysis.
+This project is structured into two distinct parts, each focusing on a critical aspect of data analysis.

-1. **Data Wrangling**:
+1. **Data Cleaning**:
-   The first stage ensures the dataset is clean and ready for analysis.
-Key steps include:
+   The initial stage focuses on preparing the dataset for analysis.
+Key tasks include:
-      - Building a database, creating tables, and inserting data.
+      - Creating a staging table to safeguard the original raw data.
-      - Handling `NULL` or missing values by setting constraints like `NOT NULL` during table creation.
-      - Verifying that no `NULL` values exist in the dataset.
+      - Removing duplicate rows despite the absence of a primary key column.
+      - Standardizing data by correcting errors (e.g., typos) and addressing `NULL` values.

-   The SQL queries used for the Data Wrangling step can be found in the `Data_Wrangling.sql` file.
+   The SQL queries for this stage are available in the `Data_Cleaning.sql` file.

-2. **Feature Engineering**:
-   New columns are created from existing data to provide deeper insights:
-      - `time_of_day`: Categorizes transactions into Morning, Afternoon, or Evening, revealing sales trends throughout the day.
-      - `day_name`: Extracts the day of the week (e.g., Mon, Tue), helping identify the busiest days for each branch.
-      - `month_name`: Extracts the month (e.g., Jan, Feb) to determine which months drive the highest sales and profit.
+2. **Exploratory Data Analysis (EDA)**:
+   The second stage delves into analyzing the cleaned data to extract insights about layoffs across companies, industries, and time periods:

+      - Companies: Identify the organizations with the largest layoffs and quantify their scale.
+      - Industries: Assess which industries experienced the most significant layoffs.
+      - Timings: Analyze the timing of major layoffs and track how layoff numbers evolved over time.

-   The SQL queries used for the Feature Engineering step can be found in the `Feature_Engineering.sql` file.
+   The SQL queries for this stage are available in the `Exploratory_Data_Analysis.sql` file.

-3. **Exploratory Data Analysis (EDA)**:
-   The final stage of this project focuses on analyzing the processed data to address key business questions and uncover trends in sales performance, customer behavior, and product demand.
-This stage is divided into three main analyses, each performed using specific SQL queries:

-   1. **Product Analysis**
-      - Goal: Understand the performance of different product lines and their contributions to overall sales.
-      - Query: `Product_Analysis.sql` file

-   2. **Sales Analysis**
-      - Goal: Evaluate sales trends across branches to measure the effectiveness of various sales strategies.
-      - Query: `Sales_Analysis.sql` file

-   3. **Customer Analysis**
-      - Goal: Examine customer segments, purchasing trends, and profitability to identify high-value segments.
-      - Query: `Customer_Analysis.sql` file